juribeparada/MMDVM_HS/README.md

 MMDVM_HS boards do not need deviation calibration like MMDVM boards, but could be necessary some frequency offset calibration (ADF7021 does not have AFC for 4FSK modes).

-The following options in MMDVM.ini ([Modem] setion) have not any effect for MMDVM_HS boards:
+The following options in MMDVM.ini ([Modem] section) have not any effect for MMDVM_HS boards:

     TXInvert
     RXInvert